Linton Park: History

 Sir Horatio died in 1814 and the house was inherited by James Cornwallis, Bishop of Lichfield, who was the widowed husband of Mann's older sister, Catherine.
 Cornwallis became the fourth Earl Cornwallis on the death of his nephew Charles Cornwallis, 2nd Marquess Cornwallis in 1823, but died himself in 1824.
 The estate passed to his son James, the fifth Earl.
 On the fifth Earl's death in 1852, the property was inherited by his daughter Julia.
 In 1862, she married William Amherst, Viscount Holmesdale (later, after her death in 1883, the third Earl Amherst).

 By 1888, the estate was in the possession of Fiennes Stanley Wykeham Cornwallis MP (created 1st Baron Cornwallis in 1927), grandson of the fifth Earl Cornwallis's other daughter Jemima Isabella Mann.
 He owned the house until his death in 1935.
 His first son, Captain Fiennes Wykeham Mann Cornwallis MC, was killed in an IRA ambush near Gort, County Galway in 1921, and so the first baron was succeeded by his second son, Wykeham Stanley Cornwallis.
 The second baron sold the house in 1937 and it became the property of Olaf Hambro, a member of the Hambro banking family.
 Following the death of Hambro in 1961, the house was sold to the Daubeny family.
-The house and its nearest surrounding land were sold to the Freemasons in 1974 and were briefly operated as a school before passing into corporate ownership.
+The house and its nearest surrounding land were sold to the Freemasons in 1974 and were briefly operated as a school before passing into corporate ownership by Camellia Group plc in 1985.

+In 2023, after extensive restoration, the house and estate were offered for sale for £32 million through agents Strutt & Parker.